techmaida/techmaida.github.io/_posts/2023-02-05-using-and-understand-openshift-basics.md

 comments: true
 ---

-Red Hat OpenShift is DevOps tool, which is acquired or sold as a PaaS, that really puts the customer into a new level.
+Red Hat OpenShift is a DevOps tool, which is acquired or sold as a PaaS, that really puts the customer into a new level.
 And when I say "a new level" I mean serious because the tool is complete.
 With one shot you can get all your apps deployed inside containers with all ease that Kubernetes brings.

 And, by the way, I forgot to mention.
 OpenShift is built on the top of Kubernetes, so you can reuse all previous knowledge about Kubernetes, including `kubectl` CLI, architecture and enjoy at the same time a new level of abstraction.
 This new flavour has the objective to make some operations easier, provide a friendly interface to user and offer the ease to install other Red Hat products, such as AMQ or Red Hat Single Sign On, inside OpenShift [1].